faasm/faasm/docs/mpi.md

 Faasm provides a custom MPI implementation to execute existing unmodified MPI applications in a serverless context.

-The Faasm MPI implementation is minimal but covers the majority of commonplace MPI functionality (point-to-point, collective, one-sided, custom datatypes).
+The Faasm MPI implementation covers the majority of commonplace MPI functionality (point-to-point, collective, one-sided, custom datatypes).

 ## MPI Functions

 A number of MPI functions can be found at `func/mpi`.
 You can compile, upload and invoke `hellompi` with the following:

 ```
 inv compile mpi hellompi